Skip to main content

 The Insurance Payoff

-A new home built to current code in coastal Pinellas carries significantly lower flood insurance premiums than an older home at grade.
+A new home built to current ASCE 7-16 code in coastal Pinellas, with elevation certificate on file at BFE plus freeboard, carries significantly lower flood insurance premiums than an older home at grade.
 For a home on Snell Isle or near Boca Ciega Bay, that gap can be $5,000-$8,000/year.
 The new construction case gets financially stronger every year you own it.

 “We've built in every flood zone in Pinellas.
 We know what FEMA wants.”
-That's not a tagline — it's years of navigating compliance review, elevation certificates, and foundation engineering across dozens of projects.
+That's not a tagline.
+It's years of navigating St. Petersburg Building Department compliance review, elevation certificates, structural engineer stamps, and pile foundation engineering across dozens of AE and VE zone projects.

 T&M Transparency: Open Book Construction

-Revolution operates on a Time & Materials model.
-Instead of a fixed-price contract with contingency padding, you pay for actual costs — labor and materials — with our markup applied transparently.
-You get weekly budget reports and see every invoice.
+Revolution operates on an open-book Time & Materials model.
+Instead of a fixed-price contract with contingency padding, you pay for actual costs (W-2 carpenter labor and materials) with our markup applied transparently.
+You get weekly budget reports, see every invoice, and the same dedicated superintendent runs the job from design through Certificate of Occupancy.

-On a project that will cost $1.2M-$1.5M, the difference between a well-managed T&M contract and a padded fixed-bid can be six figures.
-When a framing phase finishes faster than estimated, that savings goes back to you — not the contractor.
+On a project that will cost $1.2M-$1.5M, the difference between a well-managed open-book T&M contract and a padded fixed-bid can be six figures.
+When a rough framing phase finishes faster than estimated, that savings goes back to you, not the contractor.

 In-House Labor: Schedule Control

-We have 20+ W-2 carpenters on payroll — they work for us, not for whoever's paying most that week.
-On a custom home project, that means schedule control.
+We have 20+ in-house W-2 carpenters on payroll.
+They work for us, not for whoever's paying most that week, so there are no rotating subs cycling through your job.
+On a custom home project, that means schedule control and a dedicated superintendent running every inspection from rough framing through final inspection.

 We're not waiting on subs to finish another job before your framing crew shows up.
-When the foundation is done, our framers are there.
-That continuity is what keeps the 10-12 month construction timeline realistic instead of aspirational.
+When the foundation is poured, our framers are there, and the same crew that handles rough framing also handles finish carpentry and trim.
+That framing-to-finish continuity is what keeps the 10-12 month construction timeline realistic instead of aspirational, and it's why 12-18 months is achievable on inland lots (18-24 on coastal elevation or historic overlay projects).

-The data: The Construction Industry Institute has studied this: design-build projects deliver 33% faster on average and run about 3% over budget — versus 15-30% on traditional delivery.
+The data: The Construction Industry Institute has studied integrated builder-architect delivery: those projects deliver 33% faster on average and run about 3% over budget — versus 15-30% on traditional bid-and-hand-off delivery.
+We run an integrated model: client + independent architect + Revolution running pre-construction and budgeting in parallel.
+See our breakdown of why integrated delivery works for residential projects.

 Where We Build Custom Homes